bdetwiler/draft-detecting-unwanted-location-trackers/draft-detecting-unwanted-location-trackers.md

 * Network ID: a 1-byte value specifying the Network ID associated with the Manufacturer Name

 ### Temporary Registry
-Until this an IANA registry is available, the values in this registry are listed in {{table-temp-manufacturer-registry}}.
+Until this an IANA registry is available, the values in this registry are listed in {{table-temp-network-id-registry}}.

 |  Network ID | Manufacturer    |
 |:------------:|:---------------:|